HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/Gateway/rpi/README.md

 <img src="images/node-red-flow.png" width="400">

-The backup files can be saved to the libarary folder:
+The backup files can be saved to the library folder:

 ```
 ~/.node-red/lib/flows